y-yildirim/image-processing-tool/README.md

 ## Introduction

 This project aims to create a comprehensive image processing tool that can be run from the command line.
 The tool supports multiple image processing operations, each of which can be executed individually, and the results can be saved as separate output files.
-This document provides an in-depth look at the tool's structure, functionalities, and usage.
+This report provides an in-depth look at the tool's structure, functionalities, and usage.

 ## Project Structure